apache/superset/UPDATING.md

   and requires more work.
 You can easily turn on the languages you want to expose in your environment in superset_config.py

-- [11172](https://github.com/apache/incubator-superset/pull/11172): Breaking change: SQL templating is turned off be default.
-To turn it on set `ENABLE_TEMPLATE_PROCESSING` to True on `DEFAULT_FEATURE_FLAGS`
+- [11172](https://github.com/apache/incubator-superset/pull/11172): Breaking change: SQL templating is turned off by default.
+To turn it on set `ENABLE_TEMPLATE_PROCESSING` to True on `FEATURE_FLAGS`

 - [11155](https://github.com/apache/incubator-superset/pull/11155): The `FAB_UPDATE_PERMS` config parameter is no longer required as the Superset application correctly informs FAB under which context permissions should be updated.